wpengine/github-action-wpe-site-deploy/README.md

 NOTE: v2.2 WILL REQUIRE an update to the main.yml configuration to enable optional flags if you are using a previous version.
 Replacing `env:` for `with:` to follow Github Action best practice and to utilize new options of the tool moving forward.

-## Example GitHub Action workflow
+## SSH Gateway Key setup

 1. Copy the following `main.yml` to `.github/workflows/main.yml` in your root of your local WordPress project/repo, replacing values of `PRD_BRANCH`, `PRD_ENV` for the branch and WPE Environment name of your choice.
 Optional vars can be specified as well.
 Consult ["Environment Variable & Secrets"](#environment-variables--secrets) for more available options.

-2. [Generate a new SSH key pair](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) if you have not already done so.
-Then add the SSH Private Key to your Github repo settings.
+2. [Generate a new SSH key pair](https://wpengine.com/support/ssh-keys-for-shell-access/#Generate_New_SSH_Key) if you have not already done so.
+Add the *SSH Private Key* to your Github repo settings.

 **Repo > Settings > Secrets > Actions Secrets > New Repository Secrets**

     Save the new secret "Name" as `WPE_SSHG_KEY_PRIVATE`.
+[More reading available here for Repo Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets)

-3. Add SSH Public Key to WP Engine SSH Gateway Key settings.
+3. Add *SSH Public Key* to WP Engine SSH Gateway Key settings.
 [This Guide will show you how.](https://wpengine.com/support/ssh-gateway/#Add_SSH_Key)

     NOTE: This Action DOES NOT utilize WP Engine GitPush or the GitPush SSH keys [found here](https://wpengine.com/support/git/#Add_SSH_Key_to_User_Portal)

 4. Git push your site Github repo.
 The action will do the rest!

 View your actions progress and logs by navigating to the "Actions" tab in your repo.

+## Example GitHub Action workflow

 ### Simple main.yml: